Freeze Sleeve / Surround Tennis Elbow Strap / Strength & Stretch Plan / Resistance Exercise Bands / Gel Squeeze Ball / Fast Freeze

 Hand Therapy Ball.
 Made of a pliable yet resilient silicone it targets and tones the fingers, hands, and forearms helping you offset the tension and pull on the inflamed epicondyle.

 Freeze Sleeve: A product to reduce swelling; combines cold compression with a highly flexible Hydro-Gel that contours to you for comfort and movement ensuring you are not stuck on the couch.
-Cold and compression two to three times a day is a proven therapy for most joint pain.
+No straps, no water, just Freeze it Sleeve it and Relieve it!

 Why Cold and Compression